Flood Warning issued for Gibson, Knox by NWS - News Break

 Flood Warning issued for Gibson, Knox by NWS

-Effective: 2021-06-23 10:39:00 EDT Expires: 2021-06-28 17:36:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-22 22:00:00 EDT Expires: 2021-06-29 00:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
 Flooding is occurring or is imminent.
 Most flood related deaths occur in automobiles.
 Do not attempt to cross water covered bridges, dips, or low water crossings.
 Never try to cross a flowing stream, even a small one, on foot.
 To escape rising water find another route over higher ground.
 Additional information is available at www.weather.gov/ind.
-The next statement should be issued this morning by around 1145 AM EDT /1045 AM CDT/.
-Target Area: Gibson; Knox The Flood Warning is extended for the following rivers in Indiana East Fork White River near Bedford affecting Martin and Lawrence Counties.
-East Fork White River near Rivervale affecting Martin and Lawrence Counties.
-The Flood Warning is cancelled for the following rivers in Indiana White River at Newberry affecting Greene, Daviess and Knox Counties.
-White River at Elliston affecting Greene, Daviess and Knox Counties.
-The Flood Warning continues for the following rivers in Indiana East Fork White River at Williams affecting Martin and Lawrence Counties.
-White River at Hazleton affecting Knox and Gibson Counties.
-White River at Petersburg affecting Pike, Daviess, Gibson and Knox Counties.
-White River at Edwardsport affecting Pike, Daviess, Gibson and Knox Counties. .Recent excessive rainfall either has produced or is expected to produce river flooding along portions of the White River and East Fork White River in southern Indiana.
-Water levels on the White River from Hazelton southward are currently in flood, with the crest as of late Tuesday evening at Edwardsport.
-Flooding is ongoing at Seymour and Rivervale on the East Fork White River, and is forecast to go into flood at Bedford and Williams Wednesday.
-The crest on the East Fork White River is approaching Rivervale as of late Tuesday evening.
-Flooding is expected to stay below moderate flood level on both rivers and last into the weekend on the East Fork White River, and into early next week on the White River.
+The next statement should be issued this evening by around 1115 PM EDT /1015 PM CDT/.
+Target Area: Gibson; Knox The Flood Warning is extended for the following rivers in Indiana East Fork White River at Seymour.
+White River at Petersburg, Edwardsport, Newberry, Elliston, and Hazleton.
+The Flood Warning continues for the following rivers in Indiana East Fork White River near Rivervale, Bedford, and Williams. .Recent excessive rainfall either has produced or is expected to produce river flooding along portions of the White River and East Fork White River in southern Indiana.
+Water levels on the White River from Elliston southward are forecast to be in the minor flood category this week.
+The East Fork White River at Seymour will fall below flood stage on Wednesday.
+Minor flood category conditions are forecast for Rivervale to Williams on the East Fork.
+Flooding will last as long as into early next week.
+Dry weather and plentiful sunshine through Wednesday will aid the return to lower river levels.
 Chances for rain will return Thursday afternoon.
-Rainfall Friday through Tuesday increasingly is looking to bring renewed rises to area waterways and flooding to Indiana.
-The Flood Warning is now in effect until Monday afternoon The Flood Warning continues for the White River at Hazleton. * Until Monday afternoon. * There is no current observed data. * Flood stage is 16.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 19.3 feet early Saturday morning.
-It will then fall below flood stage early Monday morning. * Impact...At 19.0 feet, Flood waters cover the Hazleton softball field.
+Rainfall Friday into Saturday night likely will bring renewed rises to area waterways.
+The Flood Warning is now in effect until late Monday evening The Flood Warning continues for the White River at Hazleton. * From this evening to late Monday evening. * There is no current observed data. * Flood stage is 16.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage late this evening to a crest of 19.3 feet early Saturday morning.
+It will then fall below flood stage late Monday morning. * Impact...At 19.0 feet, Flood waters cover the Hazleton softball field.
 Pottsville Road is underwater and impassable.alerts.weather.gov